 In 2017, FFA was selected by the City of Beaverton to design the new Beaverton Public Safety Center.
 The new 72,000 sf facility will house the Beaverton Police Department and the Office of Emergency Management.
 The building site is a commercial corner in need of significant redevelopment, and the state-of-the-art facility, with its large public plaza, was designed to be a catalyst for the surrounding neighborhood.
 Through visioning exercises with City staff members and neighborhood leaders, the team identified key design concepts built around the Beaverton Police Department’s mission and the unique qualities of the neighborhood.

-Inside the building, the team is working to create a work environment that supports a closely-knit agency which builds its reputation on exemplary customer service in the realm of public safety organizations.
+Inside the building, the team is working to create a work environment that supports a closely-knit agency that builds its reputation on exemplary customer service in the realm of public safety organizations.
 The team developed the key communal spaces in a central two-story volume which is open to the work environments around it.
 With easy access to technical patrol functions below, this light-filled area becomes the central hub for the agency.

 DESIGN CONCEPT: WEAVING